 These systems – which are fairly inexpensive – can save you thousands of dollars in potential water damage.
 Flood sensors detect temperature and water levels to notify you (you guessed it), right to your phone if there’s risk of a flood or if cold temperatures could cause your pipes to freeze.
-This can help you to take quick action to protect your home from a flood.
+This can help you to take quick action to

 5. Smart thermostats

 Not only do these save you money by being

 Smart light bulbs (and smart switches) give you remote control over your home’s lighting, which means you’ll be able to control your lights via your phone.
 Not only do you no longer have to get up to switch a light off, but you can also set a schedule for your lights for when you’re not home – adding extra security.

 Control opening and closing your garage doors from your phone, get reminders when you’ve left doors open, control who can automatically open and close them, and even monitor them with a video stream.
 All from one app on your phone!